Yahoo Design System

 Homepage

-As one of the most visited pages on the internet, the Yahoo homepage demanded more than a single layout.
-I designed it as a publishing framework built around the balance of content, utility, and editorial expression.
-Every decision was about earning attention, not just on arrival but over time.
-More reasons to stay.
-More reasons to come back.
+The system was built to allow range, and the homepage became the place where that range converged.
+As one of the most visited pages on the internet, it demanded a framework capable of balancing content, utility, and editorial expression.
+Every decision was about earning attention over time, creating more reasons to stay and more reasons to return.

 Sports